bocadilloproject/bocadillo/docs/guide/nested-apps.md

 Here are just a few examples:

 - [python-socketio](https://python-socketio.readthedocs.io/en/latest/) for high-level WebSocket programming.
-See also our [how-to guide](/how-to/socketio.md).
+See also the [how-to guide](/how-to/socketio.md).
 - [tartiflette-starlette](https://github.com/tartiflette/tartiflette-starlette), an ASGI adapter for the [Tartiflette](https://tartiflette.io/) async GraphQL engine.